 Students who are currently enrolled at a Community College in Michigan who are thinking of transferring into the American Culture Department can send inquiries by email or can arrange to speak to an advisor about which classes to take.

-Our department is also home to four Ethnic Studies Programs, Native American Studies, Arab and Muslim American Studies, Latina/o Studies, Asian/Pacific Islander American Studies, and a Program in Digital Studies.
+Our department is also home to four Ethnic Studies Programs, Native American Studies, Arab and Muslim American Studies, Latina/o Studies, and Asian/Pacific Islander American Studies.
 Like American Culture, these are programs that apply the power of an interdisciplinary approach to specific themes or populations.
 These programs are the core of our approach to the field of American Culture, though each also extends beyond our Department to connect to other academic communities.
-Students can participate in Ethnic Studies and Digital Studies through the general American Culture major and minor.
+Students can participate in Ethnic Studies through the general American Culture major and minor.
 But we also offer specific minors in each of these programs (and a major in Latina/o Studies).
 If you are interested in earning a degree in one of these programs, see the pages for those programs.
 For information about transfer credits, set up an appointment to meet with an advisor.

 If you are a transfer student and would like the opportunity to learn by working with American Culture professors on their cutting edge research projects, consider participating in the Changing Gears Undergraduate Research Opportunity Program.